East Germany: June 1988

 Goose-stepping soldiers are always impressive.
 Notice all of the US and British military personnel in the background.

 All the tourists showed up to watch the Changing of the Guard.

 Keeping an eye on the cameraman.
 In two years, he´d be out of a job...along with all the rest of the Ossies.
 To be fair, the Grenztruppen showed considerable restraint at the time of the collapse of the wall in 1989, and were most likely instrumental in keeping the event from turning more violent.

 Visit the former Grenztruppen´s website to learn more of their point of view (in German).

 A work of art at a nearby museum dedicated to the Liberation From Fascism.
 A Soviet soldier tears apart the shackles of fascism ensnaring the German.
 Picture-taking was not allowed at this museum.

 The eternal flame at "Die Neue Wache".

-Back in West Berlin, where theatres were showing films with lots of explosions and great acting.
+Back in West Berlin, where theatres were showing films with lots of explosions and monumental acting.